Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

 \subsubsection{Estimating the tangent spaces}

-We just saw that the tangential Delaunay complex, after correction for inconsistencies, provides a good enough approximation to the underlying surface for the metric approximation~\eqref{new_bound} to hold.
-In addition, from an algorithmic standpoint, the complex can be built in (randomized) polynomial time, and results in a piecewise linear surface for which algorithms for computing distances exist (see \secref{numerics}).
-All that said, the construction relies on knowing the tangent spaces at the sample points, which in principle is not part of the information we have access to.

-As it turns out, this additional information is not needed: In the same setting, the tangent spaces can be estimated to enough accuracy that the construction of the tangential Delaunay complex based on these estimated tangent spaces, again after correction for inconsistencies, also provides a good enough approximation to the underlying surface.
-All we need is a lower bound on the reach of $\cM$ --- a more reasonable requirement.
-This is by and large established in~\cite{aamari2018stability}, in particular in Th 4.4 there, but we fill in the blanks below by providing a bound on the distortion between the approximate tangential Delaunay complex and the underlying surface.\footnote{ Such a bound can be gleaned from~\cite{aamari2018stability}, in the proof of Th 4.1, particularly in Lem 4.2, but the resulting bound on the distortion is in $O(\eps)$ while we need a bound in $O(\eps^2)$.} The estimation of tangent spaces is by local principal component analysis, a natural approach used throughout the manifold estimation literature and manifold learning literature (e.g., in~\cite{arias2017spectral, kambhatla1997dimension, weingessel2000local, fukunaga1971algorithm}).
+The estimation of tangent spaces is by local principal component analysis, a natural approach used throughout the manifold estimation literature and manifold learning literature (e.g., in~\cite{arias2017spectral, kambhatla1997dimension, weingessel2000local, fukunaga1971algorithm}).
 While~\cite{aamari2018stability} works with a random sample, we show below that the same accuracy results if we work instead with an $(\eps, 1/2)$-net as we do here.

 Let $\hat T_i$ denote the $k$-dimensional affine space that passes through $x_i$ and is parallel to the top $k$-dimensional eigenspace of the following matrix